 - Buying friends, fans, or followers from suspect online companies

 On the third day of holiday marketing, it’s time to hit the streets.
-It’s time to meet the public.
 Get out your calendar and phone.
 Put on your boots, coat, and scarf.
 Grab a box of books and swag.
 It’s time to take your message to people in as many ways as you can think of for the holiday season.

 Holiday fairs and bazaars.
 These events are everywhere during the holidays, from churches and retirement homes to schools and community centers.
 Lists are available in the local media.
-People go to them with the expressed interest in finding different, unique, and hopefully local gifts.
+People go to them with the expressed interest in finding different, unique, and locally sourced gifts.
 Are there ways you can package or market your book to cater to these kinds of events?

 Libraries.
 Contact the libraries in your area and ask if you can set up a table outside to sell.
 It’s where the readers are going.

 Get creative.
 Think of where people congregate during the holidays.
-Malls and such are probably out of your price range for selling space.
-But what about local businesses, restaurants, and coffee shops?
+Finding space to sell your wares in malls and retail outlets is probably out of your price range, but what about partnering with local businesses, restaurants, and coffee shops?

 As long as you’re talking to the store owner, maybe you could partner with a local business and work out a deal where they give out your book this year as their holiday promotional item instead of the same boring imprinted pen or calendar.